Updated June 2020

 - If production is not complete: Please submit projected amounts based on the locked production budget.

-- If production is complete: Please submit final amounts based on the final cost report on which the audited statement or review engagement report is based).
+- If production is complete: Please submit final amounts based on the final cost report (on which the audited statement is based, if applicable).

 - Financing and exploitation agreements: Provide signed agreements for all sources of financing and any distribution or broadcast license agreements.